 2 x Dedolight Ledzilla’s.
 I cannot recommend these video lights enough, particularly if you do a lot of traveling like me.
 They are compact, powerful, daylight balanced, focusable, and dimmable.
 They allow for much more creativity and control than any other video light I have used.
 If you haven’t got one, believe me, you need one!

 Godox.
 I use this brand for the simple reason … they take big, chunky, powerful lithium batteries!
 It’s just one battery per unit which means I no longer have tons of AA’s to charge.
-The recycle time is rapid and work just as well as my old canons for a fraction of the price.
+The recycle time is rapid and works just as well as my old canons for a fraction of the price.

-I also have a Godox PB 960 battery pack which connects to a flash on camera and allows even speedier recycle times for a greater amount of time.
+I also have a Godox PB 960 battery pack that connects to a flash on camera and allows even speedier recycle times for a greater amount of time.
 I find this highly useful when I shoot Jewish weddings as the dancing can be intense and prolonged.

 Triggers and Receivers:

 Phottix Strato II.
 I’ve had these triggers for years and they have never let me down.
 They are cheap and in terms of functionality, basic.
-There is no evaluative through-the-lens, they simply trigger your flash guns but they have something that I can’t find on any other triggers.
+There are no evaluative through-the-lens, they simply trigger your flash guns but they have something that I can’t find on any other triggers.